zoffixznet/perl6.party/post/Perl-6-Core-Hacking-Grammatical-Babble.md

 ## Nibble Quibble Babbling Nibbler

-Here's the full `token quibble` and you can see right away we'd have to dig deeper from the get-go:
+Here's the full `token quibble` and you can see right away we'd have to dig deeper from the get-go, as fifth line is another token match:

     token quibble($l, *@base_tweaks) {
         :my $lang;